 How To Pick The Right Type Of Trademark Application

-You’re ready to file an application to register your trademark with the United States Patent and Trademark Office (USPTO).
-You’ve made sure to search and clear your trademark, or had a trademark lawyer do so for you, and are confident that your application will be granted.
+You’re a Seattle company and you’re ready to file an application to register your trademark with the United States Patent and Trademark Office (USPTO).
+You’ve made sure to search and clear your trademark, or had a Seattle trademark attorney do so for you, and are confident that your application will be granted.
 So you go to the USPTO’s online application page, only to learn for the first time there are three different types of online applications you can submit: (1) TEAS Plus (2) TEAS Reduced Fee (3) TEAS Regular.

 AT $225 per class of goods and services, the Plus application is the cheapest of the three online options, but it also has the most initial requirements (to learn about these requirements, take a look at this blog post under subheading “The Contents of the Application”).
 Still, for most applicants, these requirements aren’t particularly bothersome, and so the Plus option is usually the one applicants get started with.
 But before you do this, you should understand an important limitation with the Plus application.